seantan02/lumaa-spring-2025-swe/README.md

 What excites me most about Lumaa is the opportunity to be part of building something impactful.
 I'm very flexible on the compensation structure and am open to adjusting any of these elements.
 My priority is joining a team where I can learn, grow, and make meaningful contributions to Lumaa's success.

-I would welcome the chance to discuss how I can best add value to the team and align my compensation with the company's current stage and needs. **Let's build Lumaa together!**
+I would welcome the chance to discuss how I can best add value to the team and align my compensation with the company's current stage and needs.

 ## Why Me